This is the featured image of the Subway Series: Ilana Katz Katz blog article.

 ~ The Hook

-Since Ilana is a talented freestyle fiddler, she was able to take some creative liberties with timing and meter – it was my job to somewhat undo that so I could play along to it with other instruments.
+I was making it work.
+Since Ilana is a talented freestyle fiddler, she was able to take some creative liberties with timing and meter - it was my job to undo that somewhat so I could play along with it with other instruments.
 The Lumit editor proved to be the perfect tool for that task.
-The process was similar to the process I used for the Erhu Man project.
+The process was similar to the method I used for the Erhu Man project.

-- Snap the stretch-points to musical increments notated by the grid.
+3. Snap the stretch points to musical increments notated by the grid.

-- Bounce and stretch the cuts as needed to fill in any empty space.
+4. Bounce and stretch the cuts as needed to fill in any space.

 ~ Free